talwrii/gh-objects/README.md

 gh-things repo url
 ```

+For and understanding and searching the output, you may like to combine this with [gron](https://github.com/tomnomnom/gron) or [json-leaves](https://github.com/talwrii/json-leaves) to make output greppable.

 ## Caveats
 I will slowly add features here as I need them.
 I'll likely add methods for users and stargazers soon.